tonybayley/log_ec/README.md

 ### log_set_level( int level )

-The current logging level can be set by using the `log_set_level()` function.
-`LOG_TRACE` is the lowest (most detailed) logging level and `LOG_FATAL` is the highest (least detailed) logging level.
-Only log messages at or above the logging level set by this function are written to the console.
+The logging level is set with the `log_set_level()` function. `LOG_TRACE` is the lowest (most detailed) logging level and `LOG_FATAL` is the highest (least detailed) logging level.
+Only log messages at or above the currently set logging level are written to the console.
 By default the logging level is initialised to `LOG_TRACE` at boot time, so that log messages at all levels are displayed.

 ### log_off( void )